 The future is digital, but you probably already knew that, didn’t you?
-An information security degree is going to be worth a lot in this future that we are creating, but why?
+An information security degree is going to be worth a lot in the future that we are creating, but why?
 How is the world different?
-Obviously, you’ve heard of computer hackers, and maybe, just maybe you’ve fed into the paranoid idea that was created back in the 90’s and early 2000’s.
+Obviously, you’ve heard of computer hackers, and maybe, just maybe you’ve fed into the paranoid idea that was created back in the 90s and early 2000s.
 Before we talk about computer & information security technology training, we’re going to cover a few of the misconceptions about hacking, and most importantly, what it is not.

 Debunking the Most Common Myths About Hacking

-The early 90’s, and even some of the media today has produced unrealistic expectations about hacking.
+The early 90s and even some of the media today have produced unrealistic expectations about hacking.
 Quite frankly, they like to make it seem more exciting than it is.
-Maybe it’s a bit exciting and perhaps even thrilling on the hacker’s end, but when you’re working as an information technology security officer, you aren’t going to see more than a simple notification.
+Maybe it’s a bit exciting and perhaps even thrilling on the hacker’s end, but when you’re working as an information technology security officer, you aren’t going to see more than simple notification.

 There are methods that can be used for detecting abnormal traffic, for example, shuttling all normal traffic through specific ports and keeping an eye on all of the others.
 This is just one method, and unfortunately, it’s pretty quiet.
 There will be no dramatic music, and there will certainly be no fanfare if you stop a hack from occurring.
 You will simply have the satisfaction of doing so, and the elation at the fact that you get to keep your job.